 Court Of Appeal

 The Court of Appeal becomes involved in best-interest decisions when parties involved in a case seek to challenge or appeal decisions made at the High Court level.
 In the Indi Gregory case, where parents contested the withdrawal of medical treatment, the Court of Appeal serves as a higher authority that reviews the legal and ethical aspects of the case.
-This provides an additional layer of scrutiny to ensure that decisions align with the best interests of the patient.
-In this case, they upheld the decisions made by the High Court.

 The Indi Gregory case prompts several ethical considerations that are frequent in medical decision-making and are useful to explore in your medical school interview.
 These decisions are made in a balance between parental rights and the hospital’s role in safeguarding the best interests of individuals unable to make decisions for themselves.